-Last time: Multiresolution, spatial fiter models of early visual processing
+Previously: Multiresolution, spatial fiter models of early visual processing images can be represented in the fourier domain in terms of: amplitude and phase spectra.

 Single-channel spatial filtering

 One assumes a convolution filter of a fixed shape (e.g. the weights of a DOG filter) that gets applied across the whole image to predict an output "neural image".